 It is the capital of the Costa Verde and urban development coexists with a privileged natural environment.
 Gijón has something of a great village.
 The affable nature of its people, the absence of stress and the survival of the Asturian landscape even in its most avant-garde neighborhoods, make it even more charming.

 To the north it borders the Cantabrian Sea, to the east with the council of Villaviciosa, and to the west it borders on Carreño.
 To the south, the municipalities of Siero, Corvera and Llanera.

 How to get there

-Gijón occupies a privileged geographical position on the Asturian map, a few minutes from Oviedo and Avilés, by the highway "Y", the great artery of the Asturian metropolis, and half an hour from the Asturias airport, which maintains daily connections with the main cities Madrid, Barcelona, La Coruña, Balearic Islands, Canary Islands, Paris and London.
+Gijón occupies a privileged geographical position on the Asturian map, a few minutes from Oviedo and Avilés, on the highway «Y», great artery of the Asturian metropolis, and half an hour from the airport of Asturias, which maintains daily connections with the main Madrid, Barcelona, La Coruña, Balearic, Canary, Paris and London cities.

 Two major roads by road we can highlight: from south to north, it is defined by the Carretera Nacional N-630 Ruta de la Plata (Gijón-Sevilla) and parallel to it the A-66 (León-Gijón) expressway allow a comfortable displacement from the center of the peninsula.